 - Accommodate up to 50 volunteers at a time in dorm-style rooms sleeping between 4-8 people

 - On-site, live-in Hostel Manager

-- Fully-fitted bathroom with 4 showers and 3 toilets
+- Fully-fitted bathrooms with 4 showers and 3 toilets in each house

 - Pre-paid WiFi internet connection can be purchased at the hostel

 - Located centrally on transport route close to supermarkets, Internet Café, Launderettes, restaurants, etc.